 Surfing is demanding on the body.
 Very demanding.
 You need to have a strong chest and arms to paddle out, you need to be lean and have good cardiovascular fitness in order to keep going.
 And, of course, you need to be able to swim, because you will be doing a lot of that at the start.
 So, get fit – get really fit – and you will go a long way to making sure you are safe.

-3. Plan where you are going to enter and exit the water
+3. Plan where you're going to enter and exit the water

 1 comment